Limitations of emittance and source size measurement of laser-accelerated electron beams using the pepper-pot mask method: Introduction

 \section{Introduction}

-Small source sizes and high-quality beams are required to drive the new generation of light sources, such as free-electron lasers (FELs)~\cite{Wang.2021, Fuchs.2009, Huang.2012, Maier.2012}, electron-positron particle colliders~\cite{Leemans.2009, Schroeder.2010, ALEGROcollaboration.2019, Assmann.2020}, and Thomson sources~\cite{Geddes.2015, Powers.2014}.
-An attractive alternative to conventional radio-frequency (RF) accelerators for producing the required high-quality beams is the laser wakefield acceleration (LWFA) technique~\cite{Esarey.2009}.
-The laser wakefield accelerator generates longitudinal electric gradient fields approximately three orders of magnitude larger than conventional RF accelerators.
-This capability enables the generation of GeV beams while significantly reducing the footprint of the machines compared to linear accelerators.
+Small source sizes and extraordinarily high-quality electron beams are fundamental requirements for driving the new generation of advanced light sources, including free-electron lasers (FELs)~\cite{Wang.2021, Fuchs.2009, Huang.2012, Maier.2012} and Thomson sources~\cite{Geddes.2015, Powers.2014} as well as electron-positron particle colliders~\cite{Leemans.2009, Schroeder.2010, ALEGROcollaboration.2019, Assmann.2020}.
+These applications demand normalized transverse emittances at the \si{\um\mrad}~level, for example, the FEL facilities requiring slice emittances as low as 100-200~\si{\um\mrad} to achieve optimal performance~\cite{Prat.2019}.
+An increasingly attractive alternative to radio-frequency (RF) accelerators for producing such high-quality beams is particle wakefield accelerators, including laser-driven (LWFA)~\cite{Leemans.2006, Esarey.2009, Gonsalves.2019, Picksley.2024} and particle-driven (PWFA) schemes~\cite{Chen.1985, Gotzfried.2020}.
+A laser wakefield accelerator generates longitudinal electric fields with gradients exceeding 100~GV/m, approximately three orders of magnitude higher than RF accelerators.
+This exceptional capability enables the generation of GeV beams with normalized transverse emittances below 0.5~$\pi~\si{\mm\mrad}$~\cite{Weingartner.2012, Kneip.2012, Golovin.2016} on a centimeter scale, whereas RF accelerators require close to 100 meters~\cite{Malka.2002}.

-The quality of electron beams is defined by the brightness parameter $\mathcal{B}_n$, which is a function of the beam current $I$ and its transverse normalized emittance $\epsilon_n$ in the $x$ and $y$ directions, as described in Ref.~\cite{Reiser.2008}:
+The quality of electron beams can be characterized by the brightness parameter $\mathcal{B}_n$, as described in Ref.~\cite{Reiser.2008}:

+which it is a function of the beam current $I$ and the transverse normalized emittances $\epsilon_{n_x}$ and $\epsilon_{n_y}$ in the $x$ and $y$ directions, respectively.

 To achieve a high-brightness beam, one can either increase the beam current $I$ or decrease the emittance of the particle beam.
 In this study, we specifically focus on the transverse emittance parameter, a critical property of the beam describing how well the particles are confined within its transverse phase space.
-High-brightness beams can be achieved by methods such as laser-wakefield acceleration (LWFA) or plasma-photocathodes which exhibit brightness above $10^{17}~\si{\ampere/\meter^2/\Bpercent}$~\cite{Manahan.2017, Xiang.2024}.
+High-brightness beams can be achieved by methods such as laser-wakefield acceleration or plasma-photocathodes which exhibit brightness above $10^{17}~\si{\ampere/\meter^2/\Bpercent}$~\cite{Manahan.2017, Xiang.2024}.
 Therefore, accurate methods to measure the emittance of a beam are required to correctly determine the brightness of a particle beam.